Omycron83/Notes/ML/Markov Chains.md

 $P(X_n = x_n | X_{n-1} = x_{n-1}, …, X_0 = x_0) = P(X_n = x_n | X_{n-1} = x_{n-1})$
 I.e. a stochastic process fulfills the Markov property if the probability of the next state does not depend on the probability of the current state.
 It is to note that the state space must be constant for all $i \in I$ of the index set of the stochastic process.
+A stochastic process fulfilling the Markov property is also called a Markov process.

 # (First Order) Markov Chains:
-A first order Markov chain refers to a
+A first order Markov chain refers to a markov process